Documentation

 • Every entry should be dated, timed using the 24-hour clock and signed by the person making the entry.

-• Every medical record should identify the most senior healthcare professional present at the time of entry and the team present.
+• Every medical record should identify the most senior healthcare professional present and the team present at the time of entry.

-• If you have obtained information from another colleague, record who provided this information, their designation and what was stated.
+• If you have obtained information from another colleague, record who provided it, their designation and what was stated.

-• Avoid abbreviation as it may lead confusion among staff.
+• Avoid abbreviations as it may lead to confusion among staff.

-• If you have to make an amendment to your notes, make sure it is clear why this was made.
+• If you have to amend your notes, make sure it is clear why this was made.
 Do not obliterate the entry you wish to correct, instead run a single line through it so it can still be read.
 Make sure the correction has a date, time and signature.

 • Sign your entry including a printed name against your signature and your designation.